How Hard Is It to Learn Japanese? Difficulty, Tips, and Insights

 Kanji Retention and Reading Fluency

-Kanji is the single largest hurdle for most learners.
-Unlike phonetic alphabets, each character must be memorized both for meaning and various pronunciations (known as readings).
+Kanji represents the single largest hurdle for most learners.
+Unlike phonetic alphabets where sounds map consistently to symbols, each kanji character requires separate memorization for meaning and multiple pronunciations (on’yomi Chinese readings and kun’yomi Japanese readings).

 Listening and Speaking